Age 3 – 4 years

 Mathematics materials allow children to concretely explore pattern and number concepts.
 The materials introduce the concept of quantity and the symbols for the numbers 1 to 10, the hierarchies of the decimal system, and hands-on experiences with the operations of addition, subtraction, and multiplication.
 Because of the concrete nature of the materials, the young child is able to work with the basic concepts of math operations, and gain impressions of squaring and cubing, fractions and geometry.

 Culture subjects include botany, zoology, science, geography and history.
 To the ever-curious absorbent mind of the preschool child, these areas are fertile grounds to explore an extremely rich and varied curriculum.
 Lessons are presented and experienced through real-life experiences, such as planting our garden, and an exciting array of Montessori materials, such as our puzzle maps.

 Music studies are provided formally once per week, although songs, recordings and rhythm are incorporated into class daily.
 A music specialist comes to the classroom and teaches songs, movement, musical games, rhythm and musical history.
-The entire student body is involved in performing in two concerts every year, just before Winter Break and at the end of the school year.
+The entire student body is involved in a variety of performances each year.

 Emphasis on Social Emotional Development